YuriyIvon/DatabaseBenchmark/README.md

 #### Pattern

 Generates a string according to a pattern specified by the `Pattern` parameter.
+Its grammar depends on the `Kind`, which can be either `Simple` or `Regex`.

-The pattern can use any of the following three wildcard characters:
+For the `Simple` generator kind the pattern can use any of the following three wildcard characters, while any other characters are copied to the output string as-is:

 * `#` - a digit.
 * `?` - a capital letter.
 * `*` - either a digit or a capital letter.

-For example, the pattern `??-####` will generate values like `JK-3276`.
+For instance, the pattern `??-####` will generate values like `JK-3276`.

+For the `Regex` kind, the pattern should be a valid regular expression, enabling the generator to create strings that conform to the specified expression.

+For instance, the pattern `[A-F]{2,4}` will yield strings that are between 2 and 4 characters long and comprise only uppercase letters from A to F.

 #### Phone
 Generates random phone numbers.
 The following values are available for its  `Kind`  attribute: